Hero image for Cursor vs GitHub Copilot 2026: Which AI Code Editor Wins?

 Codebase ContextFull repo understandingChat can reference files

-Multi-file EditingYes, seamlessLimited
+Multi-file EditingYes, smoothLimited

 Cmd+K EditingNativeVia extension